Boss-Coder-Academy/React-Routers-Hooks/README.md

 ## Assignment:

-**Task1**: Use react hooks in order to implement the same like/unlike functionality as discussed in previous assignments.
+**Task1**: Use react hooks in order to implement the like functionality with a like counter in the Movie card.

 **Desired Output:**